KKcorps/Github-AI/README.md

-# Github-AI-Slack-bot
+# Github-AI-bot

 ## Introduction

-GithubAIBot is a Python-based chatbot that uses the Natural Language Toolkit (NLTK) library and OpenAI API to answer common queries related to Github docs.
+Github AI Bot is a Python-based chatbot that uses the Natural Language Toolkit (NLTK) library and OpenAI API to answer common queries related to Github docs.
 The chatbot takes a user's question and generates a response using machine learning techniques.
 The responses are based on the analysis of relevant documentation available on GitHub, providing users with precise and accurate answers.

 ## Requirements